HermannEbbinghaus/tutorial/src/frontend/type-alias.md

 ```

 With the type alias introduced we can clean up the signature of the `view`
-function by changing it tongue
+function by changing it to

 ```elm
 view : FlashCard -> Html ()